Lead Pastor, Kirt Wiggins

-Hi, I’m Amy!
-Born and raised in the suburbs, I am a Chicago girl through and through.
-I left Chicago to see the world after graduating from Timothy Christian HS, thinking I might never return, but 10 years and 26 countries later, here I am!
-I graduated from Taylor University with a degree in Elementary Education and went on to serve with Mercy Ships in West Africa as an elementary school teacher.
-For 3 years, I lived on the world’s largest non-governmental hospital ship, the M/V Africa Mercy, sharing small spaces with 450+ people from 40 different countries, all while exploring Africa.
-I met my husband, Samuel, while on the “love boat”.
-We moved here in 2011 for Samuel to attend the Moody Bible Institute, where I have been working for the past few years.
-Our daughter Isabelle was born in August 2013, and it is such a joy to watch her learn and grow!
-In my spare time, you can usually find me reading or dreaming about the novel I plan to write some day.
-I love crafting, traveling to new places, Pumpkin Spice Lattes (and everything that reminds me of fall), and am always up for an adventure!
+Amy was born and raised in the suburbs and is a Chicago girl through and through.
+She left Chicago to see the world after graduating from Timothy Christian HS, thinking she might never return, but 10 years and 26 countries later, here she is!
+She graduated from Taylor University with a degree in Elementary Education and went on to serve with Mercy Ships in West Africa as an elementary school teacher.
+For 3 years, she lived on the world’s largest non-governmental hospital ship, the M/V Africa Mercy, sharing small spaces with 450+ people from 40 different countries, all while exploring Africa.
+She met her husband, Samuel, while on the “love boat”.
+They moved here in 2011 for him to attend the Moody Bible Institute.
+They have 3 children, Isabelle, Isaac and Chloe.
+Amy loves crafting, traveling to new places, Pumpkin Spice Lattes (and everything that reminds her of fall), and she's always up for an adventure!